Food Allergies vs. Food Intolerances: What's the Difference?

 • Skin rashes

-Food intolerances can happen for various reasons, like not having enough of an enzyme to digest something (hello, lactose intolerance!), sensitivity to additives, or even stress.
-The good news is, unlike allergies, some folks with intolerances can still enjoy small amounts of the food without any issues.
+Food intolerances can be caused by enzyme deficiencies (like lactose intolerance), sensitivity to additives, or even stress.
+The good news?
+Many people with intolerances can enjoy small amounts of the food without any major issues.

-• Food allergies: The immune system is involved, and reactions can be serious or even life-threatening.
-Avoid the allergen completely and be prepared for emergencies.
+• Food allergies: Involve the immune system and can cause serious or life-threatening reactions.
+Avoid the allergen completely and carry emergency medication.

 Wrapping It Up

-Whether it’s an allergy or an intolerance, it’s all about knowing what works for you or your loved ones and taking the right steps to stay safe and comfortable.
-And remember, while these conditions are different, both deserve proper attention and care.
+Whether it’s a food allergy or a food intolerance, it’s all about understanding what works for you or your loved ones — and taking steps to stay safe and comfortable.
+While these conditions are different, both deserve proper care and attention.

 For more info and support, check out Food Allergy Research & Education (FARE).
 They’re a great resource for all things food allergy-related!